Who will be your NFL team's 2018 MVP? 32 way-too-early picks

 Quarterback Aaron Rodgers

 Rodgers is coming off the worst injury of his career as a starter -- a broken right clavicle that cost him more than half of last season.
-But the last time he broke his collarbone (his left clavicle) in 2013, he won his second NFL MVP the following season, when he threw 38 touchdowns and just five interceptions in a 12-4 season that ended in the NFC Championship Game.
+But the last time he broke his collarbone (his left clavicle) in 2013, he won his second NFL MVP the following season, when he threw for 38 touchdowns and just five interceptions in a 12-4 season that ended in the NFC Championship Game.
 There could be some symmetry this season, with Rodgers poised for a run at matching Brett Favre's MVP total. -- Rob Demovsky

 Minnesota Vikings